Josefinekihlstrom/LauraDay/README.md

 ## Features left to implement
 - Defensive programming when deleting a product from the shopping bag.
-- Back to top button in bag.html and product.html when many products.
+- Back to top button on the shopping bag page and the products page so the user doesn't have to scroll all the way up when reaching the bottom of the page.
 - A timer to the toast messages that automatically closes the message after a certain time.
 So the user doesn't have to click on the 'X' to close it.
 - Messages for when adding, editing, and deleting a blog post.
 Similar to the ones when adding, editing, and deleting